JiwaFinancials/RosedaleCustomerPortal/README.md

 ## About
 A simple web portal which uses the Jiwa 8 REST API to provide basic account functions.

-The portal is built using ASP.NET 9, ServiceStack 8.4.4 and Bootstrap 5.3.3
+The portal is built using ASP.NET 9, ServiceStack Client 8.4.4 and Bootstrap 5.3.3

 ## Functions